evolvingstuff/vdw2/content/posts/typical-pregnancy-is-now-39-weeks-omega-3-and-vitamin-d-might-restore-it-to-full-40-weeks.md

 **In recent decades  many things have happened**

-* Vitamin D levels have decreased <a href="/posts/many-reasons-why-vitamin-d-deficiency-has-become-epidemic" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Many reasons why vitamin D deficiency has become epidemic">35 reasons</a>
+* Vitamin D levels have decreased [35 reasons](/posts/many-reasons-why-vitamin-d-deficiency-has-become-epidemic)

 * Omega-3 levels have decreased